danXyu/yuniversaldan_zocial/README.md

 # yuniversaldan:zocial

 This package bundles the zocial icons (icon service perfect for oauth integration).
-These zocial icons focus on web application's need to allow users to sign in using oauth into services such as facebook, twitter, google plus, github, and more.
+These zocial icons focus on web application's need to allow users to sign in using oauth into services such as facebook, twitter, and more.

 ***